haitashe/Python_learning_projects/README.md

 ## Course I use to learn Python

-At the moment I learning from udemy.com course called **[The Python Mega Course: Learn Python in 50 Days with 20 Apps](https://www.udemy.com/course/the-python-mega-course)**
+At the moment I am learning from udemy.com course called **[The Python Mega Course: Learn Python in 50 Days with 20 Apps](https://www.udemy.com/course/the-python-mega-course)**